Data Generators for Learning Systems Based on RBF Networks: Evaluation

 \subsection{When RBF-based generator works?}

+We want to determine the conditions when RBF based data generation works well.
+We approach this problem by defining a success criterion for data generators and identification of different factors that could affect generators' performance.
+As a measure of success we use the difference in classification accuracy of models trained on original data (m1) and generated data (m2) and tested on original data (d1).
+This difference is labeled $\Delta d_1$.
+Negative values of $\Delta d_1$ show that generated data are good substitute for original data.

-We tried to determine the conditions when RBF based data generation works well.
-The first hypothesis we tested is whether the success of RBF classification algorithm is related to the success of RBF based data generation.
-For this we compared the classification performance of rbfDDA with performance of random forests.
+The first group of success prediction factors is based on the success of RBF classification algorithm.
+As classification performance expressed in absolute numbers is not useful, we compared the classification performance of \textit{rbfDDA} with performance of random forests.
 We selected random forests as it is one of the most successful classifiers, known for its robust performance (see for example \cite{Verikas11}).
-Using $5 \times 2$ cross-validation we compared the classification accuracy and AUC of rbFDDA algorithm from RSNNS package \cite{Bergmeir12} with random forest implemented in CORElearn package \cite{CORElearn} using the default parameters for both classifiers.
-Unsurprisingly, random forests produced significantly higher accuracy and AUC.
-We report results for the accuracy in four left-hand side columns of Table \ref{tab:rLearn}.
-Results for the AUC are highly similar so we skip them.

-Unsurprisingly, random forest achieve better accuracy than RBF networks.
-The difference is significant on 0.05 level for 34 of 51 data sets (for 3 data sets RBF is significantly better, other differences are insignificant).
+Using 5x2 cross-validation we computed the classification accuracy and AUC of \textit{rbfDDA} algorithm from RSNNS package \cite{Bergmeir12} and random forests from CORElearn package \cite{CORElearn}, using the default parameters for both classifiers.
+Unsurprisingly, random forest perform better than RBF networks.
+The difference in classification accuracy is significant at 0.05 level for 34 of 51 data sets (for 3 data sets RBF is significantly better, other differences are insignificant).

-We tried to identify the main factors affecting the success of proposed RBF based data generator.
-As a measure of success we use the difference in classification accuracy of models trained on original data (m1) and generated data (m2) and tested on original data (d1).
-This difference is labeled $\Delta d_1$ in Table \ref{tab:rLearn}.
-The factors possibly affecting this indicator are difference in classification accuracies between RBF and RF, number of instances, number of attributes, number of instances per attribute, number of Gaussians in the generator, average number of instances per Gaussian kernel, and number of attributes per Gaussian kernel.
-These factors are collected in Table \ref{tab:rLearn}.
+The prediction factors extracted from this comparison are classification accuracies of RBF and RF, and the difference in classification accuracies between these two classifiers $\Delta acc$.
+Other predictive factors used are the number of instances $n$, number of attributes $a$, number of instances per attribute $n/a$, number of Gaussian units in the generator $G$, average number of instances per Gaussian kernel $n/G$, and number of attributes per Gaussian kernel $a/G$.
 In Table \ref{tab:correlation} we show their correlation with $\Delta d_1$.